 - Use of English

-Throughout the test, you will be able to see how much time is remaining.
+Throughout the test, you will be able to see how much time remains.
 If you cannot answer a question, we recommend that you not spend too much time on it – try to answer as best you can and continue to the next question.

 To begin the test

-Click on the link in the email you received from Oxford University Press, then enter your log-in details on the left-hand side of the page under “Organisation login.”
+Click on the link in the email you received from Oxford University Press, then enter your log-in details on the right-hand side of the page.

-Oxford University Press uses the Common European Framework of Reference for Languages (CEFR), which is an EU benchmark for language ability
+Oxford University Press uses the Common European Framework of Reference for Languages (CEFR), which is the EU benchmark for language ability.